coreinfrastructure/best-practices-badge/background.md

 Note that these tools use heuristics to determine what is a vulnerability, thus, different tools will report different values.

-### Lexically-scanning static analysis security tools (e.g., flawfinder and RATS)
+### Lexically scanning static analysis security tools (e.g., flawfinder and RATS)

-A variant is to use lexically-scanning tools to report constructs (&#8220;hits&#8221;) in software that are of special concern.
+A variant is to use lexically scanning tools to report constructs (&#8220;hits&#8221;) in software that are of special concern.
 Again, counts or densities could be reported.
 OSS tools such as flawfinder and RATS can do this.
 (Note: David A. Wheeler is the author of flawfinder.)